 The margin requirement is the minimum amount of assets that a client must have on the balance before buying on margin.
 The specific requirements vary and depend on the quality of your portfolio and the risks associated with the asset you intend to acquire.
 For many instruments, our clients can use both cash and securities to satisfy the margin requirement.

-When you buy on margin — you simply borrow money from a broker to invest in more assets than you could with your funds.
-This way you can diversify your portfolio and increase the potential revenue from investments in a shorter period.
-Keep in mind that more opportunity for profit naturally comes with higher risk.
+When buying on margin you are capable of investing in more assets than you could with your funds alone.
+This way you can diversify your portfolio and increase the potential revenue from short-term investments.
+Keep in mind that higher revenue is accompanied with additional risk exposure.

 Margin call can be covered by:

 - sending additional funds (cash or marginable securities)